Wednesday, September 27, 2023

 There are even Dog beaches now!

 Our time in Levanto is much appreciated with good food and such a nice village centre, and as always Gelato each evening.
 Sara and Corrado at the Amandola B&B are amazing hosts while raising two children.
-Between them and our previous host at Fattore B&B we are so pleased we have found Levanto and them over the past 20 years of travel.
+Between them and our previous hosts, Christian & Sebrina, at Fattore B&B we are so pleased we have found Levanto and them over the past 20 years of travel.
+Fernando and Leah, who served as our 1st ever hosts have since retired.

 On the morning we are about to leave Sara asked if I can pack one more thing and gives me a ravioli cutter.
 We have talked so much over the years about the quality of Italian food and in particular ravioli that I had looked through the shops at the different gadgets/ forms etc. for creating ravioli.
 Sara's culinary skills are exceptional, which in itself makes the B&B stand out so I had asked what she used.

-This final gesture was heartwarming and so typical of the people we have met over the years here in Levanto from Fernando and Leah, to Chris and his olive oil, and nutmeg , to Sara and Corrado and how they take you in as family when you're there.
+This final gesture was heartwarming and so typical of the people we have met over the years here in Levanto from Fernando and Leah, to Chris/Sebrina and their olive oil, and nutmeg , to Sara and Corrado and how they take you in as family when you're there.

 Sara gifting her ravioli maker